A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams: Acknowledgment

 \subsubsection{Human Communication Node (Algorithm~\ref{algo:Communication})}

-Once the Agent Handler selected the branch based on the allocation result of that specific action, if the allocated agents include at least a human, the Human Communication node is ticked.
-It is defined as an action node and it broadcast the allocated action to the human agent.
+Once the Agent Handler selects the branch based on the allocation result of that specific action, if the allocated agents include at least a human, the Human Communication node is ticked.
+It is defined as an action node, and it broadcasts the allocated action to the human agent.
 As a matter of practice, it transfers the information to the \textit{User interface} (\autoref{ssec:ui}).
-The node sends a request to the device which is in charge of notifying it and waits until the response of the negotiation is sent by the human and sets the status of the agent as non available, to avoid multiple allocated actions to the same agent.
-It returns the corresponding value: \textit{SUCCESS} if the action is accepted, and hence erased from the list of the actions which have to be allocated, while \textit{FAILURE} if rejected.
-Moreover, if the request for that action is declined by the human, the node updates the list of the rejected actions by the specific agent, which is required by the AM and updates the related agent-action costs (as explained in \autoref{par:preference_cost}) and sets the status of the agent as available.
+The node sends a request to the physical device that is in charge of notifying the human of the assignment, waits until the response of the negotiation is sent by the human, and sets the status of the agent as not available to avoid multiple actions being allocated to the same agent.
+It returns the corresponding value: \textit{SUCCESS} if the action is accepted and hence erased from the list of the actions that have to be allocated, while \textit{FAILURE} if rejected.
+Moreover, if the request for that action is declined by the human, the node updates the list of the rejected actions by the specific agent, which is required by the Allocator Manager updates the related agent-action costs (the procedure will be explained later on in \autoref{par:preference_cost}) and sets the status of the agent as available.

 \alglanguage{pseudocode}